jw2249a/2017-bayes-audit/2017-code/README.md

 1. **Paper Ballot Collection Identifier** (pbcid) Typically, all rows in a vote file will have the same pbcid.

-2. **Source**: An indication of the source of this ballot.
-Might be a scanner id or other indicator.
-Could just be "L" for "listing".
+2. **Scanner**: Gives an id of the device that scanned this ballot.
+   May be blank.

 2. **Ballot identifier** (bid)